Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 441:
 - By CraZyboy6484.
 - Direct reference to scratch, one of the shopkeepers in GD.

+cube 442:
+- By JigglypuffGD.
+- In reference to a helmet design of Samus.

 cube 444:
 - By Aleiz21.